ballerburg9005/wikipedia-live-telnet/README.md

 ### State of development

 * Wikipedia browser: tested and working but alpha-ish in terms of actual vintage devices
-* AI assistant: basic integration is done, but zero testing if more poweful model actually produces useful output (likely needs work).
+* AI assistant: Not tested a lot but seems to work well.
+Using it to query scraped information from websites is a mixed bag though.

 ## hosted service